brunodifranco/project-insuricare-ranking/README.md

 # 9. **Conclusion**
 In this project the main objective was accomplished:

  <p align="justify"> <b> We managed to provide a list of new customers ordered by their buy propensity score and a spreadsheet that returns the buy propensity score for other new future customers.
-Now, the Sales Team can focus their attention on the 20,000 or 40,000 first customers of the list, and futurelly focus on the top K customers of the new list. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Insuricare, as well as Expected Financial Results. </p>
+Now, the Sales Team can focus their attention on the 20,000 or 40,000 first customers on the list, and in the future focus on the top K customers of the new list. </b> In addition to that, five interesting and useful insights were found through Exploratory Data Analysis (EDA), so that those can be properly used by Insuricare, as well as Expected Financial Results. </p>

 # 10. **Next Steps**
 <p align="justify"> Further on, this solution could be improved by a few strategies: